Discover the Sport

 What is the minimum age requirement for dogs to do agility?

 We offer Puppy Classes (for dogs 4 to 12 months) on occasion.
-Any dog older than 4 months of age can take Pre-Agility, with few skills required.
-Dogs as young as 6 months old can take our popular Obstacle Training Class, but only if the puppy’s handlers have been working on control skills like heel, come and stay.
+Any dog older than 5 months of age can take Pre-Agility, with few skills required.
+This class is a pre-requisite to our Beginners Agility Class.
+Dogs as young as 8 months old can take Beginners Agility Class.
 Dogs under 1 year will not do all the obstacles at full height for safety reasons.
 Contact us if you are not sure about your puppy’s skill level or take a private lesson for an evaluation.
 We can also evaluate a video of your puppy’s skills.

 Can older dogs do agility?

 That depends on the dog.
 We can modify the training so that older dogs can still play.
 In general, smaller breeds can participate longer than the larger breeds.
 Breeds not built for physical activity will have to retire sooner than the more athletic breeds.
 If your dog is older than 9 years old, contact us before enrolling so that we can best advise you.

 What kinds of people and dogs are suited to agility?

 Our students come in all shapes and sizes and so do their dogs!
 The sport has several jump heights to accommodate the smallest and largest of breeds and mixed breeds are more than welcome.
 Dogs that are not in good physical condition can work at a lower jump height until they get in shape!
 Handlers who are not in good physical shape will find many more just like them excelling at agility!
 We have students ranging in age from 12 to 75!

 Do I need a private lesson before I take a class?

 We have designed the Intro to Agility Class to answer the question, “Is my dog ready for agility class?”
 So enrolling in that class is a great place to start.
 If you have little training experience and we don’t have an Intro class coming up soon, book a private lesson.